Martin compactifications of affine buildings: Introduction

 We study an averaging operator $A$ acting on functions on good vertices that is related to the transition function $p(x, y)$ of a finite range random walk defined on $V_g$ (see Section \ref{ss - Martin embeddings}) as follows

 Finite range of the random walk guarantees that the embedding $\iota_\zeta$ defined in \eqref{iota} has discrete image.
 We also assume that the random walk is isotropic and irreducible, which are the natural conditions corresponding to the well-behaved probability measures on symmetric spaces.
-Let $\varrho$ be the spectral radius of the operator $A$ acting on $\ell^2(V_g)$; it can be computed in purely Lie-theoretic terms.
+Let us stress that in the building case, there is no choice of a specific averaging operator which would correspond to the Laplace--Beltrami operator on symmetric spaces; this explains why we work with this class of measures.
+Let $\varrho$ be the spectral radius of the operator $A$ acting on $\ell^2(V_g)$; it can be computed in purely Lie-theoretic terms even without any group action, see formula \eqref{eq:60}.
 Classically, for each $\zeta \geqslant \varrho$ we can define the $\zeta$-Green function

 which leads to the Martin kernels